Trump fires Fed Governor Lisa Cook, opening new front in fight for control over central bank

-WASHINGTON (AP) — President Donald Trump fired Federal Reserve Governor Lisa Cook late Monday, a sharp escalation in his battle to exert greater control over what has long been considered an institution independent from day-to-day politics.
+WASHINGTON (AP) — President Donald Trump fired Federal Reserve Governor Lisa Cook late Monday, an unprecedented move that constitutes a sharp escalation in his battle to exert greater control over what has long been considered an institution independent from day-to-day politics.

+Fed governors vote on the central bank's interest rate decisions and on issues of financial regulation.
+While they are appointed by the president and confirmed by the Senate, they are not like cabinet secretaries, who serve at the pleasure of the president.
+They serve 14-year terms that are staggered in an effort to insulate the Fed from political influence.

+No president has sought to fire a Fed governor before.
+In recent decades, presidents of both parties have largely respected Fed independence, though Richard Nixon and Lyndon Johnson put heavy pressure on the Fed during their presidencies — mostly behind closed doors.
+Still, that behind-the-scenes pressure to keep interest rates low, the same goal sought by Trump, has widely been blamed for touching off rampant inflation in the late 1960s and '70s.

-The announcement came days after Cook said she wouldn’t leave her post despite Trump previously calling for her to resign.
-The Fed's board has seven members, meaning Trump's move could have deep economic and political ramifications.
+The announcement came days after Cook said she wouldn’t leave despite Trump previously calling for her to resign.
+Senate Democrats had expressed support for Cook.

+“The Federal Reserve has tremendous responsibility for setting interest rates and regulating reserve member banks.
+The American people must have the full confidence in the honesty of the members entrusted with setting policy and overseeing the Federal Reserve," Trump wrote in a letter addressed to Cook, a copy of which he posted online.
+"In light of your deceitful and potentially criminal conduct in a financial matter, they cannot and I do not have such confidence in your integrity.”

-Trump said in announcing the move that he had the constitutional authority to remove Cook, but doing so will raise questions about control of the Fed as an independent entity.
+Trump argued that firing Cook was constitutional, even if doing so will raise questions about control of the Fed as an independent entity.

+“The executive power of the United States is vested to me as President and, as President, I have a solemn duty that the laws of the United States are faithfully enacted," the president wrote in the letter to Cook.
+"I have determined that faithfully enacting the law requires your immediate removal from office.”

 The firing is likely to touch off a legal battle and Cook could be allowed to remain in her seat while the case plays out.
 Cook would have to fight the legal battle herself, as the injured party, rather than the Fed.